maroomartin/portfolio/manual.md

 Flat devices placed under tires to help a stuck vehicle gain traction on sand, mud, or snow.

 ### **Trail Etiquette**
-Common-sense and community-driven rules for safe, respectful off-roading—like yielding to uphill traffic and staying on marked trails.
+Common-sense and community-driven rules for safe, respectful off-roading, like yielding to uphill traffic and staying on marked trails.

 ### **Washout**
-A section of trail eroded by water, often forming deep ruts or gullies—common in desert arroyos or riverbeds.
+A section of trail eroded by water, often forming deep ruts or gullies, which is common in desert arroyos or riverbeds.

 ### **Winch**
 A powered spool of steel or synthetic rope used to pull a vehicle out of stuck situations.
 Must be used with care and proper technique.

 ### **Washboard Road**
 A dirt road surface with repeating ridges—can be rough on suspension and uncomfortable at high speeds.

 ---

 # AI Statement & References

 ## AI Tools and Software Used

-This manual was developed using a combination of AI-assisted and human-generated content.
-The following tools supported the research, writing, formatting, and editing process:

 - **ChatGPT-4o** – for outlining and revising content
 - **Grammarly** – for grammar, style, and clarity refinements
-- **AI-enhanced image tools** – used for creating and labeling some trail and gear visuals

-All AI-generated content was reviewed, edited, and customized by the author to ensure clarity, accuracy, and alignment with real-world off-roading practices.

 ---